+'''

-BALL-AND-STICK
+BALL-AND-STICK [molecule]

+'''

-The bonding can be specified in the molecule definition (p.
-19) or by using the EDIT command (p.
-40).
-The colours used for atoms and bonds are defined in the TYPES command, either by reference to the atomic number (for $Z \le 18$ ) or explicitly.
+The bonding must be specified, either in the molecule definition (p.
+9) or by using the EDIT command (p.
+20).
+The colours used for atoms and bonds are defined in the TYPES command, either by reference to the atomic number (for $Z \le 18$) or explicitly.